 Lactic acidosis is a medical emergency.
 It will need to be treated at a medical facility.
 If you have this side effect, you’ll stop taking Janumet or Janumet XR.

 If you have risk factors for lactic acidosis, you can take steps to help manage those risks.
-For example, if you have kidney problems, take your medication and keep up with blood tests and doctor visits.
-If you drink alcohol, decrease the amount you consume.
+For example, if you have a kidney problem, take your medication and keep up with blood tests and doctor visits.
+If you drink alcohol, your doctor may recommend limiting the amount you consume.
 Talk with your doctor about avoiding medications that may interact with metformin.

 Hypoglycemia

-It’s important to catch low blood sugar before it becomes severe.
+It’s important to treat low blood sugar before it becomes severe.
 The symptoms of mild low blood sugar can be easy to miss and include:

 - sweating